 Meanwhile in Farmington, Lagoon had been hosting popular musicians and performers at the Dancing Pavilion (and later the Patio Gardens) for most of its history.
 Lagoon became a favorite venue of bands who performed there and many of them returned several times.
 Perhaps because of this success the management at Lagoon felt they could handle a second venue.
 It’s still unclear what the circumstances were that led to the takeover of Rainbow Randevu, but Lagoon did just that at the end of 1958.
 It was renamed Danceland for a short time before becoming known as The Terrace.

 At least toward the end of its existence, The Terrace was actually being leased from Little America Company.
-This lease ran out in 1978 and the Little America Corp. was thinking of using the property for either a new high-rise or a parking lot.
-Terrace managers were looking at possibly relocating to Prudential Federal Corner at 3300 South State, but before anything was set into motion, Little America reconsidered their plans and allowed the lease to be renewed for three years.
+This lease ran out in 1978 and Little America owners were thinking of using the property for either a new high-rise or a parking lot.

 The Terrace closed for good after a New Year’s Eve party at the end of 1981 and sat empty until it was finally demolished.
-Lagoon Corp. still sponsored dances with the Max Engman Orchestra, which had been playing every Tuesday night at the Terrace for about 40 years.
-After the lease ended at The Terrace, Lagoon moved the weekly dances to the Salt Palace.
-But attendance decreased significantly and the tradition ended a few months later.
+The Max Engman Orchestra had been playing for dances every Tuesday night for about 40 years.
+Lagoon Corp. continued to sponsor dances with the regular orchestra after the closure of The Terrace, but moved the location to the Salt Palace.
+Attendance decreased significantly and the tradition ended a few months later.

 In August 1987, a fire broke out during demolition of the Terrace and burned much of what remained.
-The entire block was turned into a parking lot for Little America hotel patrons and was recently sold to the LDS Church.
+The entire block was turned into a parking lot for Little America hotel patrons and was recently sold to The Church Of Jesus Christ Of Latter-Day Saints.

 Throughout its history, the ballroom was home not only to concerts, but also political conventions, inaugural balls, school proms, church dances and many other events.
 Many people share fond memories of frequent visits to The Terrace and its earlier incarnations.